jenksed/macadmin/README.md

 - Destructive actions must be gated by `--yes` and support `--dry-run`.
 - `require_sudo` prompts once when a script needs admin rights.
 - Scripts should avoid Bashisms unless guarded; aim for POSIX-friendly zsh.

+JSON logging is intended for machine consumption of logs and events; command core output remains human-readable unless explicitly documented.

 ## Developing New Commands